mireille1999/Instagram/README.md

 - to sign in to the application to start using
 - to upload pictures to the application.
-- to view their profiles containing all their pictures

 - to follow other users and see their the users timeline.
 - to like a picture and leave a comment on it.